 I miss Central Asia but I´m usually too busy to notice.
 Our last days we spent in Almaty with Kenny, our fantastic couchsurfing host, who hosted 7 people simultaneously with ease--James, the Germans and the four of us.
 James is an American who had biked to Kazakhstan from Amsterdam.
 He had been through record-setting snowstorms in Holland and had gotten hit by a car in Atyrau (western KZ) just days before we met him.
 His nose was bandaged up, but he said it was to win sympathy points at the Tajik embassy.
 He had traveled in the northern Caucasus in southern Russia, and in Nagorno-Karabakh, places where few travelers ever set foot, but where he encountered only very kind people.
 He told us stories from his travels; some of them were hilarious and I think I laughed harder than I ever had the whole trip.

 We arrived in Shymkent on the morning of Aug 4, Kevin, Susanna, Ryan and I, on a night bus from Bishkek.
 Aina met us at the station and took us back to her home, where we met her family: her father, mother, older brother, his wife and two kids...and Abhishka, an Indian guy from MSU who was traveling around KZ at the same time as we were and who would turn up again and again, unannounced, in Astana and Almaty...always moving his two giant suitcases from one friend´s house to another´s.
 That night we went to the summer camp for the children at the orphanages...I think there were 4 orphanages total, one of which was where Sabyrbek the poet was raised (more on him later).
-It was so hot, so Aina´s mother gave us all hats, and Kevin´s hat made him look undoubtedly Arab, and so he decided to wear it at all the shows (see youtube video below).
+It was so hot, so Aina´s mother gave us all hats; Kevin wore his hat at all the shows (see youtube video below).
 I personally enjoyed wearing my hat, because having had long hair for so many years I didn´t wear hats (so with short hair it´s easier, I guess).
 When we got to the camp, about 45 minutes outside of Shymkent alongside a peaceful river that runs through some small mountains, Kevin discovered that he´d lost his mouthpiece, probably in the Fergana Valley but really we don´t know where.
 So we did one improv at the show where Kevin played without a mouthpiece, and he sounded amazing and the kids loved it.
-And otherwise he sat in the audience with his Arab hat on, surrounded by Kazakh kids vying for his attention.
+And otherwise he sat in the audience with his hat on, surrounded by Kazakh kids vying for his attention.
 Susanna premiered my solo cello piece "Maddoh/Mado" based on Sufi religious music from Badakhshan...for the first time in its entirety, with an extensive vocal part in the last section.
 The kids were chanting, "Susanna, Susanna, Susanna..."
 She sounded beautiful on this pretty rough cello that they gave her (I thought the instrument fit the music well, though).
-Then immediately after our performance they transitioned into a dance party, blasting the Russian pop music that we had somehow come to love through giant speakers, and all of these middle/high school Kazakh kids were trying to get us to dance with them.
+Then immediately after our performance they transitioned into a dance party, blasting the Russian pop music that we had somehow come to enjoy through giant speakers, and all of these middle/high school Kazakh kids were trying to get us to dance with them.
 I was exhausted, we got back in the car and drove, I was falling asleep but we stopped anyway at a chaikhana for shashlyk and kvas, and I fell asleep on the mats at the chaikhana as well.
 Ahh, now I miss the chaikhanas...there was a song that we listened to in the van driving from Sary Tash to Osh with all the NGO volunteers called "Chaikhona", it was their favorite song and they all sang along and debated on which Central Asian country it was from, some suggested Tajikistan because it was pronounced "chaikhona" not "chaikhana" and that "o" is a Persian thing...
 The song is about a (Tajik?) guy who´s living abroad, and he describes how much he misses the chaikhona and how great it is.
 And we had just stopped at a chaikhana ourselves, gotten to know the NGO/development folks a bit better, and they were all really cool, nice people with insipiring stories.
-And then when we arrived in Osh and were parked in the driveway of the NGO (same NGO, by the way, as the one with which Bactria Cultural Center in Dushanbe is affiliated), they blasted this song and had a little dance party, while meanwhile our driver was trying to charge extra and arguing with our fearless leader from LA who we called a fountain of knowledge because he knew so much about the region, the Aga Khan Foundation, Ismaili Islam, etc...
+And then when we arrived in Osh and were parked in the driveway of the NGO (same NGO, by the way, as the one with which Bactria Cultural Center in Dushanbe is affiliated), they blasted this song and had a little dance party, while meanwhile our driver was trying to charge extra and arguing with our leader from LA who they called a "fountain of knowledge" because he knew so much about the region, the Aga Khan Foundation, Ismaili Islam, etc...

 Our second day in Shymkent we played a concert at the Opera and Ballet Theater, a nice big hall with a nice big grand piano and a sound system...so they were even able to mic the piano which was great for me.
 We spent much of the day at the venue, it was ridiculously hot outside.
-Kevin and Ryan and I had a fun little session in a sweltering dressing room, where we played Turkish pop songs and sang the melodies (without words, we haven´t memorized the Turkish words) at the top of our lungs.
+Kevin and Ryan and I had a fun little session in a sweltering dressing room, where we played Turkish pop songs and sang the melodies (without words, we haven´t memorized the Turkish words).
 The concert was a wonderful experience.
 It was great to play the songs with Aina again and it sank in that we were finally in Kazakhstan, completing the circle of the collaboration that had started almost two years ago in East Lansing.
 Sabyrbek Nurmanuly, the poet whose words I set to music including "Moyindau" ("acknowledgement")--which was now a word I´d spoken and heard spoken a thousand times--came to the stage to address the audience and we met for the first time.
 And I have to say that in real life he totally defied the image I had formed of him!
 (We were laughing about that afterwards...)
 Kevin found a mouthpiece, we were all given flowers in the end, and then we hurried to get everything packed up and get out of the venue...
 Afterwards we were invited to Aina´s sister´s house for an amazing dinner and a swim in their pool...we left with new traditional Kazakh hats and baby camels, known for their beautiful eyes...
 We were all so happy, it was a beautiful experience.

 The next morning Susanna woke up sick.
 We were supposed to leave that day but we didn´t.
 Instead we sat around Aina´s house and did absolutely nothing.
 Once again it was oppressively hot.
 We ate besh barmak for dinner--that´s horsemeat with noodles and some vegetables that you´re supposed to eat with your hands (besh barmak means "five fingers").
 Susanna was getting worse, so we called some doctors, who arrived and prescribed some diet for her to get better.
 We were sitting outside, it had cooled now, watching Kazakh news on TV with it´s epic jingle that plays before all the commercial breaks.